wp-plugins/nk-google-analytics/readme.txt

 Yes, it does.

-= Does NK Google Analytics supports Remarketing Tracking code? =
+= Does NK Google Analytics supports Display Advertising / Remarketing Tracking code? =

 Yes, it does.